hujhax/austin-improv-wiki/Troupes/Toby Keith and the French Guy.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>One is a famous country singer.
-The other is a French guy.</p>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> One is a famous country singer.
+The other is a French guy.
+>
+>

-<p>One is a beer drinking everyman.
-The other is a French guy.</p>
+> One is a beer drinking everyman.
+The other is a French guy.
+>
+>

-<p>One is a pickup truck driving, flag waving patriot.
-The other is a French guy.</p>
+> One is a pickup truck driving, flag waving patriot.
+The other is a French guy.
+>
+>

-<p>What happens when this mismatched pair are forced to team up?
-Watch for yourself in the hottest new sitcom of the fall - "Toby Keith and the French Guy."</p></blockquote>
+> What happens when this mismatched pair are forced to team up?
+Watch for yourself in the hottest new sitcom of the fall - "Toby Keith and the French Guy."

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Two person sitcom format that features the adventures of Toby Keith and a French guy.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Two person sitcom format that features the adventures of Toby Keith and a French guy.

 ## More Information
 * [The duo's facebook page.](http://www.facebook.com/tktfg)